 Cassette not cooling: stuck gas-flow valve, not compressor

 The cassette unit pushed air but the air stayed warm.
-A previous contractor pointed to the compressor and quoted a full replacement.
-We checked gas flow before agreeing, and the fault sat upstream at the expansion valve, the part that meters gas into the indoor coil.
+Warm air from a running unit puts the compressor first in most minds.
+We checked gas flow first, and the fault sat at the expansion valve, the part that meters gas into the indoor coil.

 Case summary